Emotional Headlines That Increase Clicks

 What Is an Emotional Headline?

-An emotional headline is a title that encourages readers to feel something before they click.
+An emotional headline is a title that uses feeling, curiosity, or a clear benefit to make readers more interested in the content before they click.

 That emotion might be: